 This is not a comprehensive guide to PyTorch.
 Refer to the PyTorch website.

 Databricks Runtime for Machine Learning includes PyTorch so you can create the cluster and start using PyTorch.
-Here are the Pytorch versions included:
+For the version of PyTorch installed in the Databricks Runtime ML version you are using, see the release notes.

 We recommend using the PyTorch included on Databricks Runtime for Machine Learning.
 However, if you must use Databricks Runtime, PyTorch can be installed as a Databricks PyPI library.
 The following example shows how to install PyTorch 1.5.0: